Area 51, Dulce and “UFOs” – – my true inner feelings.

 Norio says that religious people tend to believe in the paranormal and scientific people believe in the physical reality of things.

 Talk then turns to abductions and cattle mutilations, which has Norio delving into the psychological aspect of the phenomena.
+To the “experiencer” abductions are absolutely real.

-Until there’s tangible evidence, they’re just stories.
+But until there’s tangible physical evidence, they’re just stories to most people.

 Michael’s question about cattle mutilations causes Norio to bring up 1967’s Operation Plowshare (Project Gasbuggy) possibly interfering with (imagined notions and allegations of) the “alien” presence in Dulce.